RPi-Distro/pi-gen/README.md

  1. Download image file from "Releases" (https://github.com/kdoren/jambox-pi-gen/releases).
 No need to unzip.
  2. Flash micro SD card using balenaEtcher.
  3. (optional) customize settings after burning by editing/adding files in /boot/payload directory.
- 4. Tested primarily with Behringer UM-2 USB interface.
-Verified to work with Focusrite Scarlett 2i2, Behringer UCA222.
-Other interfaces may require changes to settings files, or may not work.
+ 4. Works with most USB audio interfaces and audio HAT cards.
+Some interfaces may require changes to settings files.
  5. Connect wires: ethernet, USB audio interface, mic/instrument, headphones and power.
- 6. Headphone amp recommended (i.e. Rockville RHPA-4)
+ 6. Headphone amp may be needed (i.e. Rockville RHPA-4) if audio interface can't drive your headphones loud enough.

 ### Easy to Use
  1. Power on, boot up.